John Porcari

-John Davis Porcari (born December 14, 1958) is an American government official who served as United States deputy secretary of transportation and is currently serving as the Port Envoy to the White House Supply Chain Disruptions Task Force.
+John Davis Porcari (born December 14, 1958) is an American government official and businessman who served as United States deputy secretary of transportation and Port Envoy to the White House Supply Chain Disruptions Task Force.
 He was nominated by the Obama administration in April 2009 and confirmed by the Senate on May 21, 2009.
 Porcari resigned from his position as Deputy Secretary on December 27, 2013.

 Education

 Porcari was born in Rochester, New York.
 He earned a Bachelor of Arts degree in political science from the University of Dayton and a Master of Public Administration degree from the State University of New York at Albany.

 Career

 Porcari previously served as the Deputy Secretary of the Maryland Department of Transportation in 1997 and 1998.
 He subsequently served as the secretary of the Maryland Department of Transportation on two occasions: first between January 1999 and January 2003 for the administration of Governor Parris Glendening, and then again from January 2007 to June 2009 for the administration of Governor Martin O'Malley.
 In the intervening period, he served as the vice president for administrative affairs at the University of Maryland, College Park.